ricedatasci/website/content/about/internal-vice-president.md

 weight = "3"
 +++

-Junior at Hanszen studying Computer Science.
+Senior at Hanszen studying Computer Science.
 In my free time I enjoy playing ultimate frisbee, browsing hacker news, and listening to all kinds of music.